project-akri/akri/docs/proposals/zeroconf.md

 > **NOTE** There is a proposal to replace `zeroconf` with [`astro-dnssd`](https://crates.io/crates/astro-dnssd) as this provides cross-platform support.
 There are some limitations with `astro-dnssd` too that are blocking this switch.

 The Akri Agent is deployed to a Kubernetes cluster.
 Kubernetes clusters commonly run in-cluster DNS services (nowadays [`CoreDNS`](https://kubernetes.io/docs/tasks/administer-cluster/coredns/)).
-For this reason, the applicability of the Akri ZeroConf protocol is to devices not accessible within the cluster.
-The benefit of the Akri ZeroConf protocol is to make off-cluster ZeroConf-accessible hosts (devices) and services accessible to Kubernetes cluster resources (e.g. applications).
+For this reason, the applicability of the Akri Zeroconf protocol is to devices not accessible within the cluster.
+The benefit of the Akri Zeroconf protocol is to make off-cluster Zeroconf-accessible hosts (devices) and services accessible to Kubernetes cluster resources (e.g. applications).

-For ZeroConf discovery to occur, the Agent's Pod must leverage several ZeroConf depdendencies and libraries.
+For Zeroconf discovery to occur, the Agent's Pod must leverage several Zeroconf depdendencies and libraries.
 These depdendencies not only expand the size of the Akri Agent (~800MB) but they increase the Agent's surface area and increase the possibility of vulnerabilities.

-Discovery is a key functionality of ZeroConf and is straightforward to implement.
+Discovery is a key functionality of Zeroconf and is straightforward to implement.
 See the [Browsing services](https://crates.io/crates/zeroconf#browsing-services) examples of the `zeroconf` crate.

 One wrinkle is that Akri expects discovery to run to completion.
 Akri periodically reruns discovery for a protocol.
 The `zeroconf` crate polls networks for hosts and services.